STORE Capital (NYSE:STOR) Upgraded by Zacks Investment Research to “Buy”

-Zacks Investment Research upgraded shares of STORE Capital (NYSE:STOR) from a hold rating to a buy rating in a research note published on Thursday morning, Zacks.com reports.
-They currently have $38.00 target price on the real estate investment trust’s stock.
+Zacks Investment Research upgraded shares of STORE Capital (NYSE:STOR) from a hold rating to a buy rating in a research report sent to investors on Saturday, Zacks.com reports.
+They currently have $37.00 price objective on the real estate investment trust’s stock.

 According to Zacks, “STORE Capital Corporation is an internally managed net-lease real estate investment trust.
 It is engaged in the acquisition, investment and management of Single Tenant Operational Real Estate (STORE properties).
 The Company provides net-lease solutions principally to middle-market and larger companies that own STORE Properties.
 It invests in single-tenant real estate such as chain restaurants, supermarkets, health clubs, and education, retail, service, and distribution facilities.
 STORE Capital Corporation is based in Scottsdale, Arizona. “

-Several other research analysts have also recently weighed in on the company.
-Mizuho boosted their price objective on STORE Capital from $36.00 to $37.00 and gave the stock a neutral rating in a research report on Tuesday, August 24th.
-Raymond James cut STORE Capital from an outperform rating to a market perform rating in a research report on Wednesday, August 18th.
-Finally, BMO Capital Markets began coverage on STORE Capital in a report on Thursday, August 5th.
-They set a hold rating and a $33.00 price objective on the stock.
-Six research analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the company has a consensus rating of Hold and a consensus target price of $35.90.
+STOR has been the subject of several other reports.
+Morgan Stanley dropped their target price on shares of STORE Capital from $37.00 to $36.00 and set an equal weight rating for the company in a research report on Friday.
+Mizuho boosted their target price on shares of STORE Capital from $36.00 to $37.00 and gave the company a neutral rating in a research report on Tuesday, August 24th.
+Finally, Raymond James cut shares of STORE Capital from an outperform rating to a market perform rating in a research report on Wednesday, August 18th.
+Six equities research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
+Based on data from MarketBeat.com, the company presently has an average rating of Hold and an average target price of $35.70.

-STORE Capital (NYSE:STOR) last released its quarterly earnings data on Thursday, November 4th.
-The real estate investment trust reported $0.28 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.49 by ($0.21).
-The firm had revenue of $199.13 million for the quarter, compared to the consensus estimate of $199.33 million.
-STORE Capital had a net margin of 33.24% and a return on equity of 4.71%.
-The company’s revenue was up 13.6% compared to the same quarter last year.
-During the same quarter in the prior year, the firm earned $0.46 EPS.
-On average, equities research analysts anticipate that STORE Capital will post 1.88 earnings per share for the current year.
+STORE Capital (NYSE:STOR) last issued its quarterly earnings data on Thursday, November 4th.
+The real estate investment trust reported $0.28 earnings per share for the quarter, missing the consensus estimate of $0.49 by ($0.21).
+STORE Capital had a return on equity of 4.71% and a net margin of 33.24%.
+The business had revenue of $199.13 million during the quarter, compared to analyst estimates of $199.33 million.
+During the same quarter last year, the firm earned $0.46 EPS.
+STORE Capital’s revenue for the quarter was up 13.6% compared to the same quarter last year.
+On average, sell-side analysts anticipate that STORE Capital will post 1.88 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
-Investors of record on Thursday, September 30th were issued a dividend of $0.385 per share.
-This is a boost from STORE Capital’s previous quarterly dividend of $0.36.
+The firm also recently announced a quarterly dividend, which was paid on Friday, October 15th.
+Shareholders of record on Thursday, September 30th were issued a dividend of $0.385 per share.
+This represents a $1.54 dividend on an annualized basis and a yield of 4.69%.
+This is a positive change from STORE Capital’s previous quarterly dividend of $0.36.
 The ex-dividend date of this dividend was Wednesday, September 29th.
-This represents a $1.54 dividend on an annualized basis and a yield of 4.65%.
-STORE Capital’s dividend payout ratio is 165.59%.
+STORE Capital’s payout ratio is presently 165.59%.

 STORE Capital Corp. operates as an internally managed net-lease real estate investment trust.
 The firm engages in the acquisition, investment, management, and ownership of single tenant operational real estate properties.
 The company was founded by Mary Fedewa, Morton H. Fleischer, Christopher H. Volk, Catherine Long, Michael J.